 My passion for sustainability, application of modern technique and devotion to cooking with soul are staples throughout my interpretation of regional Southern cuisine.
 I'm a hard-core East Coaster (Raleigh, New York, Boston) but I currently reside Downtown Los Angeles where I'm the executive chef of Preux & Proper, Local Leader for Chefs Collaborative and proud member of Monterey Bay Aquarium's Seafood Watch Blue Ribbon Task Force.

 My cooking has received acknowledgment and acclaim from many great American food institutions, including “James Beard Foundation,” “Eater,” “American Culinary Federation” and “Zagat."

+I believe that chefs have a great responsibility to the people they feed and the environment from which they source their food.
 Sustainability has truly been the guiding light throughout my career.
 It's given my life's work great purpose and continues to keep me challenged.
 It's allowed me to continue learning from great chefs while working with world class organizations.
 And, something that's OBV but def not said enough: Good Food—food that begins with unpolluted air, land, and water, environmentally sustainable farming and fishing, and humane animal husbandry—tastes way better!